patrickpissurno/vredis/README.md

 > The version of this module will remain in `0.x.x` unless the language API's are finalized and implemented.

+#### Disclaimer
+This module is not compatible with the latest V, as there have been a lot of breaking changes.
+This project **isn't dead**, however I don't have the time required to make it compatible at the moment.
+Once the V API gets stable, I'll take some time off to do so.
+In the mean time, feel free to open a PR with the required changes and I'll happily review it and merge it.

 ## Docs

 To be implemented.
 There will be some great docs, but only once I get most of the basic stuff sorted out.
 For the time being I suggest you to take a look at the test files.
 They'll provide you with enough to get started.